 1. Wear Protective Equipment

 Wearing a helmet while horseback riding is a must.
 If something happens and the rider falls to the ground, they could become seriously injured.
 A helmet can protect against concussion, permanent injuries or even death.
 Wearing the right shoes is also important, as slipping from the stirrups can cause problems while riding.
+Make sure as well to equip your horse with the proper Exercise saddle for Race Horse so that you and your horse are both comfortable when having a ride.

 2. Ride With Others